walshaw/unwaver/README.md

 must contain the letters, and at least one column must contain scores for all letters. **It is permissible to use more than one set of scores (e.g. two different amino-acid hydrophobicity scales) simultaneously;** in this case, the calculations will be done independently for each.
+(It is also permissible to mix one or more scale-based scoring schemes using -s, with a binary scoring scheme using -b.)

 By default, if -s is used (to specify a scale file), then one scale will be used, and by default that will be read from the second column, with the first